Navegation

 Chapter 32: How One Should Pray for Jesus’ Help

-2. Before praying earnestly to Jesus, you seek help from many other sources and try to comfort yourself through other means.
+1. Turn to Jesus right away when things start going wrong.
+What keeps you back from heavenly consolation is that you are too slow in praying.2.
+Before praying earnestly to Jesus, you seek help from many other sources and try to comfort yourself through other means.
 But nothing works, nothing delivers you from your distress until you realise that only Jesus can help you.

 3. Where is your faith?
 Stand firm in your faith and persevere.
 Be patient and have courage, your consolation will come in due time.